-Monocyte migrationsFebruary 19th, 2013 in Medical research /
+Monocyte migrationsFebruary 19, 2013 in Medicine & Health / Medical research

 LMU researchers led by Christian Weber have, for the first time, elucidated how cells that promote the development of atherosclerosis find their way to the blood vessel wall, where they stimulate the formation of obstructive deposits.

 Atherosclerosis is one of the commonest causes of death in modern societies.
 The condition is characterized by the build-up of fatty deposits called atherosclerotic plaques on the inner surfaces of arteries, which restrict, and may eventually cut off, blood flow.
 The deposits can also be dislodged from their site of origin and may then block major vessels in the heart or the brain, leading to life-threatening myocardial infarction or stroke.